-5. Calls upon the States contemplated in Protocol III to the Treaty that have not yet done so to take all measures necessary to ensure the speedy application of the Treaty to territories for which they are, de jure or de facto, internationally responsible and which lie within the limits of the geographical zone established in the Treaty; 6.
-Calls upon the African States parties to the Treaty on the Non-Proliferation of Nuclear Weapons4 that have not yet done so to conclude comprehensive safeguards agreements with the International Atomic Energy Agency pursuant to the Treaty, thereby satisfying the requirements of article 9 (b) and annex II to the Treaty of Pelindaba, and encourages them to conclude additional protocols to their safeguards agreements on the basis of the model protocol approved by the Board of Governors of the Agency on 15 May 1997; 7.
-Expresses its gratitude to the Secretary-General of the United Nations, the Chairperson of the African Union Commission and the Director General of the International Atomic Energy Agency for the diligence with which they have rendered effective assistance to the signatories to the Treaty; 8.
-Decides to include in the provisional agenda of its seventy-fifth session the item entitled "African Nuclear-Weapon-Free Zone Treaty".
-Action by the General Assembly Date: 12 December 2019 Meeting: 46th plenary meeting Vote: Adopted without a vote Report: A/74/362 Sponsors Australia, Austria, Canada, Georgia, Kazakhstan, Nigeria (on behalf of the States Members of the United Nations that are members of the Group of African States), Portugal Co-sponsors Haiti, Kyrgyzstan, Malta, Mexico, Samoa, Turkey Action by the First Committee Date: 1 November 2019 Meeting: 22nd meeting Vote: Adopted without a vote Draft resolution: A/C.1/74/L.36 4 United Nations, Treaty Series, vol. 729, No. 10485.
+- 5. Calls upon the States contemplated in Protocol III to the Treaty that have not yet done so to take all measures necessary to ensure the speedy application of the Treaty to territories for which they are, de jure or de facto, internationally responsible and which lie within the limits of the geographical zone established in the Treaty; - 6.
+Calls upon the African States parties to the Treaty on the Non-Proliferation of Nuclear Weapons5 that have not yet done so to conclude comprehensive safeguards agreements with the International Atomic Energy Agency pursuant to the Treaty, thereby satisfying the requirements of article 9 (b) and annex II to the Treaty of Pelindaba, and encourages them to conclude additional protocols to their safeguards agreements on the basis of the model protocol approved by the Board of Governors of the Agency on 15 May 1997; - 7.
+Expresses its gratitude to the Secretary-General of the United Nations, the Chairperson of the African Union Commission and the Director General of the International Atomic Energy Agency for the diligence with which they have rendered effective assistance to the signatories to the Treaty; - 8.
+Decides to include in the provisional agenda of its seventy-seventh session the item entitled "African Nuclear-Weapon-Free Zone Treaty".

+Date: 6 December 2021 Meeting 45th plenary meeting

+Australia, Austria, Georgia, Kazakhstan, Kyrgyzstan, Mexico, Nigeria (on behalf of the States Members of the United Nations that are members of the Group of African States), Portugal, Turkey